mnadev/Ark/README.md

 # Ark
-Ark is a distributed key-value storage written in go.
+Ark is a distributed file system written in go.